diwic/shmem-ipc/README.md

 When is this crate useful?
 --------------------------

- * When the data transferred is large, and
- * performance or latency is crucial, and
+ * Performance or latency is crucial, and
  * you run Linux.

 A typical use case could be audio/video streaming.